 Every time I travel people ask me: Can you really take that on a plane?!

-If I had to own one this is my all round fave.
+If I had to own just one this (above) is my all round fave.
 It’s very economical, and has two big sections and one little dressing or ‘treat’ container.
 It’s great for a small-medium lunch for Jared or for a good portion of something more dense like curry and rice.
 For a longhair journey I need more than just this but I bring this and some others too.
 Get it HERE.

-This one is great for a smaller meal on the go, or adding to the one above for a bigger meal.
+This one (above) is great for a smaller meal on the go, or adding to the one above for a bigger meal.
 These two would probably be perfect for on person traveling and taking a few meals worth.
 But yes we pack a ton more!

 I also brought some of these.
 They’re perfect for little things like cookies, bits of chocolate, fruit etc. Or to package things individually for kids and make them look more fun without packaging and plastic!